Get an estimate of how much your equipment loan could cost.

 Like the tractor you may be seeking an equipment loan to finance, your monthly equipment loan payments are made up of many parts.
 In addition to the loan amount, you have to consider equipment loan interest rates and amounts, the loan term, and collateral.
 We used our work with more than 75 lenders to inform calculator estimates for your equipment loan.

+Loan amounts vary widely between industries ($5,000–5,000,000).
 How much you can borrow depends on the type of equipment you’re financing, its lifetime value, and whether it’s new or used.
-Loan amounts vary widely between industries ($5,000-5,000,000), so we partner with plenty of lenders who specialize in industry-specific equipment loans to help you get the best deal.
+We partner with plenty of lenders who specialize in industry-specific equipment loans to help you get the best deal.

-The interest rate on equipment loans is typically 2-20%.
-While the variance is as wide as that backhoe you’re financing, it’s only because the rate you get largely depends on your credit score and how long you’ve been in business.
+Equipment loan interest rates typically range between 2% and 20%.
+While the variance is as wide as that tractor you’re financing, it’s only because the rate you get largely depends on your credit score and how long you’ve been in business.
 The higher your credit score, the lower your interest rate will likely be.

 Terms are typically 12–72 months and will vary by loan option and lender.

 Making your monthly minimum payments on time is the no-brainer way to save money while also boosting your credit score.
 Calendaring your due dates or setting up automatic payments can help you stay on schedule.
-And if you’re worried about missing a payment, contact your lender immediately to see what your options are.
+And if you’re worried about missing a payment, contact your lender immediately to check out your options.